Grandparents are healthier, wealthier, and longer-lived than ever before.

-I’m lucky: I was a grandchild until just five years ago.
+I’m lucky: I was a grandchild until my late 30s.
 As a kid, I only knew my mom’s parents casually, but later, when I was in my 20s and they were in their 80s, they became two of the most important people in my life.

 I tell our story here.